-In cooperation with the National Capital Region Office of the National Park Service, Hitachi Consulting Corporation in the United States has been helping national parks in the National Capital Region obtain Climate Friendly Park1 certification by reducing greenhouse gas (GHG) emissions.
+In cooperation with the National Capital Region Office of the National Park Service, Hitachi Consulting Corporation in the United States has been helping national parks in the National Capital Region obtain Climate Friendly Park^{1} certification by reducing greenhouse gas (GHG) emissions.
 This project is classified as one of Hitachi Consulting's Eco-Products under the Sustainability Practice scheme.
 The company has been creating GHG inventories for each park by collecting data from parks and visitors, planning and facilitating educational workshops for park staff and partners, and producing educational materials.
 As a result, all 13 national parks in the National Capital Region have achieved Climate Friendly Parks status as of fiscal 2014.
 All parks have adopted climate action plans including GHG reduction goals for transportation, energy, and waste emissions.
-Through these efforts, the National Capital Region Office forecasts that direct emissions such as those from fossil fuels will be reduced by 12%, energy-related indirect emissions from electricity usage by 7%, and other indirect emissions from waste and other sources in the value chain by 15%.
+Through these efforts, the National Capital Region Office forecasts that direct emissions from electricity usage by 7%, and other indirect emissions from waste and other sources in the value chain by 15%.

-^{1} Climate Friendly Park certification is part of the Climate Friendly Parks program, originally developed in 2002 by the US Environmental Protection Agency and the National Park Service.
+1 Climate Friendly Park certification is part of the Climate Friendly Parks program, originally developed in 2002 by the US Environmental Protection Agency and the National Park Service.